-A copy of the Safer Events Policy as developed on behalf of the Northumbria Local Resilience Forum is available on request.
+A copy of the Northumbria Local Resilience Forum's safer events policy is available on request.

 Did you know?

-Typically the Events team deal with some 80 events held every year across the city from fun runs to international sporting events.
+Typically our events team deal with around 80 events held every year across the city, from fun runs to international sporting events.

-During the weekend of the Heineken Champions Cup Final in May 2019 some 100,000 people visited Newcastle over the weekend.
-Early indications suggest it boosted the city centre's economy by £35m, with hotel occupancy in Newcastle standing at 97% on Friday and Saturday.
+On the weekend of the Heineken Champions Cup Final in May 2019 100,000 people visited Newcastle.
+It boosted the city centre's economy by £35m, with hotels in Newcastle 97 percent full on the Friday and Saturday nights.